AuSAP receives generous support and contributions from a range of organisations and individuals

 - Britax Childcare Pty Ltd crash testing at their facility in Sunshine, Melbourne.

 - Baker McKenzie (legal firm) pro bono advice to MACA for AuSAP related activities.

 - Australian importers through product donations for assessment and testing.

 If you are interested in learning more about AuSAP or contributing to our program please contact us.

 The following organisations signed up to AuSAP for the assessment of special purpose car seats.
 AuSAP is grateful for the commitment of all Australian importers in supporting the safe transport of children with disabilities and medical conditions.

-Whilst some products have not been endorsed by MACA for publication on its national product register, the overseas manufacturers and importers have all demonstrated a commitment to AuSAP's aims - and MACA's vision that every child has access to safe and equitable transport.
+Whilst some products have not been published on MACA's national product register, the overseas manufacturers and importers have all demonstrated a commitment to AuSAP's aims - and MACA's vision that every child has access to safe and equitable transport.

-Listed below is each Importer (participant), their product(s) and it's (manufacturer – country of origin).
+Listed below is each Importer (participant), their product(s) and (manufacturer – country of origin).

 (Stabilo – Poland)

 (Seeds Co.
 Ltd. – Japan)